 If you’re an entrepreneur or small business owner, then chances are you’ve heard of something called Reputation Management Software, even if you’re not quite sure what it’s supposed to be.
 This software is meant to help business owners, especially those who have websites, manage their reputation in the broad online world that now needs to be navigated.
-It is a tool that can also be used to promote a brand while also collecting feedback from unhappy customers, attracting new customers, and to help you get positive responses from those who write reviews on review websites for businesses like yours.
+It is a tool that can also be used to promote a brand while also collecting feedback from unhappy patients, attracting new patients, and to help you get positive responses from those who write reviews on review websites for businesses like yours.

 There are a couple of significant features that are rolled into reputation management software.
 Because there are numerous facets of a company’s reputation, this software is designed for multitasking and handling dozens of tasks and projects at once.
 Some of the most important features include:

-Combined, these features mean that reputation management software basically does much of the media work for the business owner.
+Combined, these features mean that reputation management software basically does much of the media work for the practice owner.
 The software can compile data and let employees know where a company currently stands on social media and in reviews, and can also keep people updated on any breaking stories or trends.

-The trend aspect is particularly useful, especially for small businesses that are trying to market.
+The trend aspect is particularly useful, especially for small practice that are trying to market.
 Let’s say the newest hot topic is avocado.
 If you own a restaurant, you now know it is a good time to advertise food with avocado as a central feature.
-If you run a clothing business, it might be time to print some avocado t-shirts.
+If you run a clothing practice, it might be time to print some avocado t-shirts.
 Or, if you’re not sure how to incorporate the trend into a product, it could be time to just make a silly pun on social media and get some positive feedback.

 A lot of small business owners frequently fear that implementing reputation management software isn’t for them because of potentially prohibitive costs.
 However, most programs start around $100 and allow clients to pick and choose which features they would find the most beneficial for the company.
 So, it’s possible to start out small and then allow the software usage to grow as the business does.